 Workplace giving is a favorite form of corporate philanthropy for the companies, employees, and nonprofits involved.
-These types of programs enable businesses to make the most of charitability and CSR (or corporate social responsibility) while encouraging team members to take an active role in their giving success.
+These programs enable businesses to make the most of generosity and corporate social responsibility (CSR) while encouraging team members to take an active role in their giving success.

 If you’re looking to launch a workplace giving program at your company for the first time, this detailed resource is here to guide your way.
-Here, we’ll cover the six most essential steps required to launch an impactful workplace giving initiative.
+Here, we’ll cover the seven essential steps to launch an impactful workplace giving initiative.

 These include the following tasks: